Installation

 field reference.
 CLIPS also provides a session API for direct engine access; see

-the C ABI Reference.
+the API Reference.

 Linking Reference